What happened to Drones? Where is the drone market heading?

 Thus, aerial photography, real estate, construction, surveillance, monitoring applications used by law enforcement, and industrial photography and videography are the applications commercial operators report being involved in the most.

-Newer applications for drone use in oil, gas, energy, utility, public safety, and law enforcement surveillance applications and transport drone inspections are just emerging.
+Newer applications for drone use in oil, gas, energy, utility, public safety, law enforcement surveillance applications, and transport drone inspections are just emerging.

 So, too, agriculture spraying or even drone deliveries are still in the early stages of adoption.